neyocloud/swiggy-clone-b/README.md

 This project demonstrates a full CI/CD DevOps pipeline that builds, analyzes, secures, and deploys a containerized application using GitHub Actions.
 The pipeline is designed to showcase DevOps best practices end-to-end, from infrastructure provisioning to continuous deployment on Kubernetes.
 Key components include:

 Infrastructure as Code (Terraform): Automating creation of an AWS EC2 instance to host a self-hosted GitHub Actions runner, Docker engine, and a SonarQube server.

 Code Quality Analysis (SonarQube): Integrating SonarQube for static code analysis to improve code quality (catch bugs, code smells, etc.).

-Security Scanning (Trivy): Performing security scans on source code (files and dependencies) as well as container images to detect vulnerabilities, misconfigurations, and secrets early
+Security Scanning (Trivy): Performing security scans on source code (files and dependencies) as well as container images to detect vulnerabilities, misconfigurations, and secrets early.

 Containerization (Docker): Building a Docker image of the application and pushing it to a registry (e.g. Docker Hub).